AlbaneBeltzung/udacity-data-science-blog-post/README.md

 c) For the last question we looked into group of Countries speaking a derivative of italic-romance language.
 Even in this group I could find disparities.
 Gallo-iberian (French) and italo-dalmatian (Italian) spaces would pronounce a soft G, whereas the ibero-romance area (Spanish, Portuguese) would use a hard G. The answer is therefore a shade of grey.
 It is not directly possible to predict someone home Country by hearing them pronounce GIF - but inside Europe it's possible to make strong, geopolitical area assumptions.

+For more information about the analysis please visit the following blog post (https://medium.com/@albane.beltzung/tell-me-how-you-pronounce-gif-and-ill-tell-you-where-you-re-from-c5993a92ab39)